mxstack/mxmake/docs/source/index.rst

 Templates
 ---------

-The following section describes the templates which can be build by mxenv.
+The following section describes the templates which can be build by ``mxenv``.

+.. _run-tests:

 run-tests
 ~~~~~~~~~

-A script for running tests of python packages defined as mxdev sources.
+A script for running tests of python packages defined as ``mxdev`` sources.
 It
 utilizes ``zope-testrunner``, thus expects it to be installed.

 The generation target is ``scripts/run-tests.sh``.

-Invocation of the test run is done via ``make tests``.
+Invocation of the test run is done via :ref:`test` make target.

 Configuration looks like so: